GinnyMaive/gts-ginnys-tonic/README.md

 #### Important Usage Notes

+The last post timestamp will only reflect posts **your instance has seen**.
+Typically this means only new posts from after your follow (I'm guessing unless someone else on your instance already followed that user).

-This is pretty hacked together specific to my current use case.
+This command is pretty hacked together specific to my current use case.
 I want to clean it up to provide a bit more customizability in the search.

 #### Why did you add this?